Home / Two-wheeler Insurance / Articles / Helmet Laws In India

 Contents

 The Motor Vehicles Act 1988 has undergone many amendments to keep up with the changing traffic scenario to make it more comprehensive and relevant.
 The latest amendment made in 2019 added 63 clauses.
-These clauses raised penalties against many traffic violations, including driving without a helmet.
+These clauses raised penalties against many traffic violations, including riding a two-wheeler without a helmet.

 According to Section 129(a), all riders above the age of four should use "protective gear" when riding a motorcycle; this includes both the rider and the pillion rider.